collardeau/cra-firebase/README.md

 ## Get started

-Clone or fork the repo: `https://github.com/collardeau/cra-firebase.git`, and update `package.json` with your app name
+Clone the repo: `git clone https://github.com/collardeau/cra-firebase.git your-app`, and update `package.json` with your app name

 #### Set up Firebase

+You might want to do this twice, for staging and production environments such as you have `my-app-staging` and my `my-app-production` as firebase projects:

 - set ut your app at https://firebase.google.com

 - enable anonymous login from the firebase console

 - add your app configs to `src/config.js`

-You might want to do this twice, for staging and production environments.

 #### Install Firebase CLI